 The Webfinger protocol can be used to find an HTML page related to an ActivityPub object in a number of ways.

-The consumer can identify the resource for the a Webfinger query in two ways.
+The consumer can identify the resource for a Webfinger query in two ways.
 First, the id property, usually an https URL, can be passed as the resource parameter for the Webfinger query.
 Alternately, if the ActivityPub object is an actor, an acct URL in the format acct:username@domain.example can be constructed using the technique for Webfinger reverse discovery.
 This acct URL can be used as the resource parameter for the Webfinger query.

 The publisher can provide a link to the HTML representation of the object in the JRD output of the Webfinger query in at least two ways.